grave-dancer/xtal-medusa/README.md

 Performs statistical detection using K-means.

-I'm in the process of refactoring this in C++ since there will probably be an upcoming lack of support for C# or Delphi for Linux/BSD, (and those are primarily Windows Languages)
+I'm in the process of refactoring this in C++ since there will probably be an upcoming lack of support for Delphi for Linux/BSD, (and those are primarily Windows Languages)

 TODO: